pdesai11/MirrorDNA-Standard/README.md

 # MirrorDNA Standard — Copy-Paste First

+Origin Story: MirrorDNA was built by someone tired of AI hallucinations and weird behavior.
+It started as a personal sanity-check system in a beach village and evolved into this protocol.
+This isn't corporate R&D—it's a tested system for having truthful, continuous conversations with AI.

 ⟡ Continuity • Sovereignty • Trust by Design™

 > Use MirrorDNA by **copy-pasting one file** into any AI.
 Cloning/forking is optional.